muhkuh-sys/taglist_editor/doc/readme.txt

 - the length of a tag value does not match the editor's structure definition,
 - the tag list contains additional data behind the end marker.

-The editor will accept a file and display a warning if:
+The editor will accept the file and display a warning if:
 - any of the checksums in the boot header/common header are incorrect,
 - the common header version is higher than 3.0,

-The end of a tag list is normally marked with the end tag (0) and length 0, that is eight zero bytes.
+The end of a tag list is normally marked with the end tag (0) and length 0, that is, eight zero bytes.
 If
-- the tag list contains an end tag (0) without length indication.
+- the tag list contains an end tag (0) without length indication or
-- the tag list does not have an end marker (ends directly after a tag) the editor will display a warning, and, if the memory layout of the file (TagListSizeMax) allows it, the editor will offer to correct the end marker.
+- the tag list does not have an end marker (ends directly after a tag) the editor will display a warning, and, if the memory layout of the file (TagListSizeMax) allows it, offer to correct the end marker.